• Skip to content

 If you’re a grandparent living near your grandchild, you’ll probably be asked to look after your grandchild from time to time.
 Like many other grandparents, you might also be asked to provide more regular child care for your grandchild.

 You might love the idea of caring for your grandchild.
-Or you might prefer not to do regular child care, but still want to spend time with your grandchild and support your grandchild’s parents in other ways.
-Everyone has different feelings about this situation, and that’s OK.
+Or you might prefer not to do regular child care but still want to spend time with your grandchild and support your grandchild’s parents in other ways.
+There’s no one or right way to feel about this situation.

 When you’re thinking about looking after your grandchild, it’s worth remembering that being a grandparent is just one part of your life.
 It’s likely that you’re balancing other commitments like housework, volunteering, hobbies and work.
 You might also have health, energy or mobility issues that limit what you can do.